Dario-Galanti/popDMRs_refine/README.md

 # popDMRs_refine
 Workflow for downstream analysis of EpiDiverse [DMR pipeline](https://github.com/EpiDiverse/dmr) results to merge and refine comparison-specific DMRs from different pairwise-comparisons.

 The EpiDiverse [DMR pipeline](https://github.com/EpiDiverse/dmr) is a great tool for calling context-specific (CpG, CHG or CHH) Differentially Methylated Regions between groups of samples.
 This is a downstream workflow that refines DMRs for large datasets where the pipeline needs to perform a large amount of pairwise comparisons between groups.
-In includes 1) joining of supposedly "fragmented" DMRs (pairwise-specific short and close DMRs), 2) merging of DMRs from different pairwise comparisons, 3) methylation extraction of the newly obtained DMRs using a unionbed file and final DMR filtering.
+It includes 1) joining of supposedly "fragmented" DMRs (pairwise-specific short and close DMRs), 2) merging of DMRs from different pairwise comparisons, 3) methylation extraction of the newly obtained DMRs using a unionbed file and final DMR filtering.

 WORKFLOW DESCRIPTION: <br/>